zerobounce/zerobounce-dotnet-api-v2/README.md

-# zerobounce-dotnet-api
+# zerobounce-dotnet-api-v2
-This is a .Net wrapper class example for the ZeroBounce API.<br><br>
+This is a .net wrapper class example for the ZeroBounce API v2.<br><br>
 The <b><i>ValidateEmail</b></i> and <b><i>GetCredit</b></i> methods return objects from which you can retrieve properties that return the relevant information.<br>

-You can also easily consume and keep it updated within your Visual Studio Project with Nuget Package Manager:[ https://www.nuget.org/packages/ZeroBounceAPIWrapper/]( https://www.nuget.org/packages/ZeroBounceAPIWrapper/)
+You can also easily consume and keep it updated within your Visual Studio Project with Nuget Package Manager:[ https://www.nuget.org/packages/ZeroBounceAPIWrapperv2/]( https://www.nuget.org/packages/ZeroBounceAPIWrapperv2/)

 **Properties and possible values returned by:**
 1. <b><i>ValidateEmail</b></i> method